GREENFIELD, Mass. -- On Saturday, March 2, children will not have to look for the magic entrance to Narnia.

 For more information, call Kay Lyons at 413-772-1544.

 Meanwhile, the Greenfield Public Library is showing a new look these days under the guidance of first-year librarian Ellen Boyer.
 "I’m very excited about the rearranging that’s occurred.
 Ellen has brought fresh eyes and led us with her new vision for the library.
-She’s wonderful to work with, is very enthusiastic, and has lot of ideas as we continue to make better use of our space.

 "For example, we’ve moved our music CDs to an audio-visual room with DVDs, audio books, and CDs all in one place."
 Prolman added with a smile, "Now we have more room between shelves, so we won’t have patrons crashing into each other while browsing."